Alternate Monk

 Unarmored Defense

-You have trained to defend yourself from deadly strikes even when unarmored.
-Beginning at 1st level, so long as you aren't wearing armor and not wielding a shield, your Armor Class equals 10 + your Dexterity modifier + your Wisdom modifier.
+You have trained to defend yourself from deadly attacks even when unarmored.
+Beginning at 1st level, so long as you aren't wearing any armor or wielding a shield, your Armor Class is equal to 10 + your Dexterity and Wisdom modifiers.

 Ki

-Your inner reserve of Ki is represented by a pool of Ki Points.
-This pool has a total number of Ki Points equal to your Monk level + your Wisdom modifier.
-You regain expended Ki Points when you finish a short or long rest, so long as you spent at least 30 minutes of that rest in spiritual meditation.
+Your spiritual power is represented by a pool of Ki, equal to your Monk level + your Wisdom modifier (a minimum of 0).
+Ki is expended when you use it, and you regain all spent Ki whenever you finish a short or long rest.
+To regain your Ki, you must spend at least 30 minutes of the rest meditating.

 Techniques Known